-In the following, c represents the number of cores, l the load of each core where $0 \le l \le 1$ , s the static part of power consumption where $0 \le s \le 1$ , f frequency of chip/core where $0 \le f \le 1$ .
+In this section we present several strategies to reduce power consumption of homogeneous many core systems.
+In the following, c represents the number of cores, l the load of each core where $0 \le l \le 1$, s the static part of power consumption where $0 \le s \le 1$, f frequency of chip/core where $0 \le f \le 1$.
 F is a set of frequencies when using discrete frequency levels.
 We denote scaling, continuous, discrete, and power off by indices sc, cont, disc, and po, respectively.

-A. Continuous DVFS and Power Off
+3.1 Continuous DVFS and Power Off